 Programs and libraries should enable unit tests, if these are present.
 The build may ignore test failures.

 Java virtual machines must depend on java-common.
-They can also provide the runtime environment that the package contains (java1-runtime and/or java2-runtime).
+They can also provide the runtime environment that the package supports (java1-runtime, java2-runtime, java8-runtime, java8-runtime-headless, etc).
 If it does not provide the files itself it must depend on the needed runtime environment.

 They should use /etc/alternatives for the name 'java' if they are command-line compatible with the Oracle's java program.